openbraininstitute/brain-indexer/docs/developer_guide.rst

 Environment Variables
 ---------------------

-The following environmental variables are used by SpatialIndex:
+The following environmental variables are used by brain-indexer:

 * ``SI_LOG_SEVERITY``: can be used to control the minimum severity that log message need to have.
   Valid values are ``INFO``, ``WARN``, ``ERROR``, ``DEBUG``.